mlabs-haskell/covenant/STANDARDS.md

 code line MUST be at most 100 characters wide, and SHOULD be at most 80 characters wide.

-The project's Cabal file MUST be formatted with `cabal-fmt`.
+The project's Cabal file MUST be formatted with `cabal-gild`.

 Exported identifiers MUST be placed above non-exported identifiers in every source file.
 Non-exported identifiers MUST be put under the heading "Helpers",